decarbonizenews/ghgsql/README.md

 It currently provides a database `eu` with multiple tables:

-* `ird`/`irdraw` contain emission data for industrial facilities reported due to the EU's Industrial Emissions Directive. `irdraw` contains the data in unmodified form (column names and content like in CSV data source), while `ird` contains a simplified version with shorter names (e.g., column name `year` instead of `reportingYear`, pollutant name `CO2` instead of `Carbon dioxide (CO2)`) and uninteresting data removed.
+* `prtr`/`prtrraw` contain emission data for industrial facilities reported due to the EU's Industrial Emissions Directive. `prtrraw` contains the data in unmodified form (column names and content like in CSV data source), while `prtr` contains a simplified version with shorter names (e.g., column name `year` instead of `reportingYear`, pollutant name `CO2` instead of `Carbon dioxide (CO2)`) and uninteresting data removed.